Agentic AI Security Reference Architecture (AAI-S RA)

 2. Cross-tenant MCP server signing.
 MCP CVE rate (30+ in Q1 2026) suggests the ecosystem is pre-supply-chain-hardening. sigstore-for-MCP-servers is needed but not standardized.

 3. Multi-agent failure containment.
 ASI08 (Cascading Failures) and ASI10 (Rogue Agents) have no traditional cybersecurity equivalent.
-Partially addressed 2026-05-02: see Multi-Agent Runtime Security for the cascade-detection / behavioral-baseline / inter-agent IR depth.
-Honest read: 2026 is still the academic-prototype era — graph-walk monitors (SentinelAgent, TraceAegis) ship as papers, vendor primitives exist (Oktsec rate limits + ACLs) but no integrated cascade-detection product ships with documented thresholds.
+Multi-Agent Runtime Security covers the cascade-detection / behavioral-baseline / inter-agent IR depth, but 2026 remains the academic-prototype era: graph-walk monitors (SentinelAgent, TraceAegis) ship as papers, and vendor primitives exist (Oktsec rate limits + ACLs) without an integrated cascade-detection product shipping documented thresholds.

 4. AI-BOM operationalization gap.
 CycloneDX 1.6 ML-BOM is the format; the operational workflow (CI/CD integration, vendor disclosure norm, AI-VEX equivalent) is thin.